OpenHistoricalMap/map-styles/README.md

 Note that changes here do not publish automagically to the OHM website.
 The latest styles get deployed to staging/openhistoricalmap.org by updating the Git commit sha on the `staging` branch here https://github.com/OpenHistoricalMap/ohm-deploy/blob/b71bc19d95f00fbb96ec33bd5149e0cd1b454935/images/web/Dockerfile#L117

+## Review styles while they are in staging
-To review the styles with the latest updates to the map-styles repo (before they are officially live), use the following URLS to review each style.
-Change the target year in the URL:
+To review the styles with the latest updates to the map-styles repo before they are live, use the below links.
+These that are pulled from the `staging` branch.
+The `staging` branch will reflect 1) recently made updates before they are merged into `main` and occassionally 2) iterative cartography testing.

+To see a specific year in history, change the target year in the URL:
 - Main/Historical: https://embed.openhistoricalmap.org/#map=16/40.70486/-74.01313&date=1700&layer=O_staging
 - Rail style: https://embed.openhistoricalmap.org/#map=16/40.70486/-74.01313&date=1700&layer=R_staging
 - Woodblock: https://embed.openhistoricalmap.org/#map=16/40.70486/-74.01313&date=1700&layer=W_staging